AdobeDocs/campaign-web.en/help/v8/msg/offers.md

 # Add offers to your messages {#offers-content}

-Adobe Campaign Web allows you to send with your deliveries offers that have been created in the console using the **[!UICONTROL Interaction]** module.
+You can add offers to your deliveries in the Adobe Campaign Web user interface.
+These offers must have been created in the Campaign client console, using the **[!UICONTROL Interaction]** module.
 For more information on Interaction and how to manage an offer catalog in the console, refer to the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html){target="_blank"}.

 The steps to send offers with an delivery are as follows: